DIY Activist Ledge--a simple portaledge design using locally supplied aluminum tube.

 The standard tubing for a lightweight portaledge frame is 6061-T6 Aluminum Tubing.
+SEE THIS PAGE FIRST.

 (NOTE: NOT PIPE BENDERS, pipe is a different category of hollow rounds.
 Pipe benders are not suitable for thin wall tube bending).

-VIDEOS (frame, bed, suspension):
+Activist Sit V1 how-to VIDEOS (frame, bed, suspension):

 Sewing a portaledge bed: